senkuthegreat/Activities/docs/v1/guide/iframes.md

 ## Best Practices

-1. **Always specify iFrameRegExp**: The `iFrameRegExp` property is required when using iFrames.
+1. **Always specify iFrameRegExp**: The `iFrameRegExp` property is **required** when using iFrames.
 Make sure to define a specific pattern that only matches the iFrames you need to target.
+2. **Import getTimestamps from PreMiD**: Always use `import { getTimestamps } from 'premid'` instead of creating your own implementation.
+3. **Manage browsing timestamps correctly**: Initialize browsing timestamps outside the UpdateData event and only update them when changing back to a browsing state, not on every UpdateData event.
+This ensures consistent elapsed time display.
+4. **Use destructuring for timestamps**: Use the pattern `[presenceData.startTimestamp, presenceData.endTimestamp] = getTimestamps(currentTime, duration)` for cleaner code.
-2. **Only use iFrames when necessary**: iFrames add complexity to your activity, so only use them when you need to gather information from iFrames.
+5. **Only use iFrames when necessary**: iFrames add complexity to your activity, so only use them when you need to gather information from iFrames.
-3. **Keep it simple**: Only gather the information you need from iFrames.
-4. **Handle errors**: Always check if elements exist before trying to access their properties.
-5. **Use TypeScript interfaces**: Define interfaces for your iFrame data to make your code more maintainable.
-6. **Test thoroughly**: Test your activity with different types of iFrames to ensure it works correctly.

 ## Complete Example